 Some candidates did not always read the stem of the question carefully.
-An example of this was in question 2 part 4, which asked candidates to identify a tuned percussion instrument.
-Some candidates offered a woodwind or string instrument.
-Another example was in question 5(b) where candidates were asked to identify the rhythmic device used at the end of the excerpt.
-Many candidates incorrectly offered an instrument.
+An example of this was in question 6 where candidates were asked to identify the most prominent concepts from each of the following headings: melody/harmony, rhythm, and style/texture.
+Many candidates incorrectly offered instruments, instrumental techniques and dynamics.